TPGCIG/PatternAnalysis-2025/recognition/Project13-TristanGreen/README.md

 Overall, Brain-T5 demonstrates reliable convergence and solid generalisation across validation and test splits.
 The model maintains smooth training dynamics and rising ROUGE performance without evidence of overfitting or divergence — validating the correctness of the pipeline in train.py and the dataset tokenization logic in dataset.py.
 Furthermore, doing full-passes over the dataset converges to a higher set of ROUGE values, making longer passes - less epochs preferrable over smaller passes - more epochs.

+### Pre-processing

+We keep the input text *as written* (no lowercasing, stop‑word removal or punctuation stripping) and rely on the FLAN‑T5 tokenizer to handle normalization.
+Concretely:

+- **Instruction prefix:** each input is prepended with a task prompt (e.g., `summarize: `) so the format matches FLAN‑T5’s instruction‑tuning.
+- **Tokenization:** Hugging Face’s fast tokenizer for FLAN‑T5 (SentencePiece) encodes inputs/targets; the pad token is set to `<eos>` when missing (T5 requirement).
+Inputs are truncated/padded to **1024** tokens; targets to **256** tokens.
+- **Label masking:** target padding positions are set to **-100** so they are ignored by the cross‑entropy loss during training.
+- **Decoding safety:** we ensure `decoder_start_token_id` is defined so generation starts from a valid token.

+### Train/Validation/Test splits — justification

+- **Official splits when available.** If the dataset provides `train/validation/test`, we honor them exactly.
+- **Self‑split when the test lacks references.** With `--self_split`, we create an **80/10/10** split *from the training partition only* to avoid leakage.
+A fixed random seed makes the partition reproducible.
+- **Why 80/10/10 Split?** It gives the model the bulk of data for parameter estimation (80%), a sufficient **validation** slice (10%) for model selection/early‑stopping by ROUGE‑Lsum, and a **held‑out test** slice (10%) that is touched **once** at the end for unbiased reporting.
+Using different balances (e.g. 33/33/34) starves the component on training which requires the most compute, the training.
+If most of the dataset is committed to evaluation, the model starves and severely underperforms.
+The 20% used for ROUGE/Eval are valuable for evaluation, but evaluation does not dictate the quality of the model like training does, it only tests it.
+- **Learning rate of 2e-4** - Conservative base LR for **LoRA‑only** updates on T5‑base.
+Stable with cosine decay and accumulation on small batches.
+- **Weight_decay of 0.01** - Light L2 to regularise LoRA adapters (AdamW).
+Keeps updates from drifting without fighting low‑rank adaptation.
+- **lora_r=8, lora_alpha=16, lora_dropout=0.05**  Balanced adapter capacity vs stability.
+The **effective update scale** is roughly `lr × (alpha / r)` (= 2× lr here). `r=8` is a common sweet spot for T5‑base; small dropout helps generalisation without fighting instruction‑tuned priors.

 ## Dataset
 Brain-T5 is trained on the BioLaySumm 2025 – LaymanRRG (Open-Source Track) dataset, hosted on Hugging Face under the identifier [BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track](https://huggingface.co/datasets/BioLaySumm/BioLaySumm2025-LaymanRRG-opensource-track).